THE REGISTRATION PROCESS

 A student may be refused permission to repeat a practice-based course in such fields as teacher education when, in the judgment of the faculty of those programs, the student’s previous work in the course sufficiently violated professional and/or ethical standards so as to expose the faculty or the institution to charges of professional irresponsibility were it to be repeated.
 Evidence in support of such a judgment may include adverse evaluations of the student’s work by agency personnel in the practice setting.

 AUDITING A COURSE

 Auditing courses (attending without earning credit) is permitted in graduate courses at the discretion of the Program Director and Dean.
-The student will be charged a per credit fee for the course being audited.
-Per-credit fees are nonrefundable.
+The student will be charged a per credit audit fee for the course being audited.
+Per-credit audit fees are nonrefundable.
 All auditors must pay course fees.
 Recognition of an audit on the academic record signals that the student has been faithful in attending or participating in classes, as determined by the instructor.
 Failure to attend or participate regularly will be reported to the Office of the Registrar by the instructor, and the student will be administratively withdrawn from the course.
 No credits are earned for auditing courses.